SikhaBaral/Python_edabit_solutions/README.md

 # Python_edabit_solutions
-The solutions to edabit challenges
+The solutions to edabit challenges-Part 1